 Although the typical time limit or “statute of limitations” for pursuing a personal injury claim in Massachusetts is three years from the date of the incident, if a minor child was the injured party, this three year time frame does not begin to run until the child turns 18 years old (with certain exceptions, such as medical malpractice claims).
 Although the parent or guardian of a child injured due the negligence of a doctor, nurse, or hospital does have longer than the standard three years to pursue their case, there are other applicable time limits under what is referred to as the “statute of repose.”
 As a result, it is essential that you contact an attorney familiar with all relevant time limits for pursuing claims.
 Whereas many personal injury firms will refer their medical malpractice claims to other firms, Keches Law Group has attorneys who specialize in medical negligence as well as all areas of personal injury; our attorneys will work together as a team to tackle all aspects of your case.

 At Keches Law Group, our team of experienced personal injury attorneys has been pursuing claims on behalf of children for over 30 years; our attorneys can provide you with the assistance, support and counsel needed to pursue a claim on behalf of a child injured due to the negligence of others.

-If you child has been injured, contact Keches Law Group at 617-898-0808 or online for a free, no-obligations consultation today.
+If your child has been injured, contact Keches Law Group at 617-898-0808 or online for a free, no-obligation consultation today.
 We will be happy to meet you at one of our conveniently located offices or at your home.